 1. Combine all ingredients for the sweet stiff starter in a bowl.
 Stir a bit to roughly combine and then use your clean hand to knead it.
 This is a stiff starter, it’s like a dough.
 Make sure no pockets of dry flour are visible.
 Transfer to a large see-through container (plastic or glass is fine, preferably wide-mouth so you can get it out easier later).
 Loosely cover with the lid and let it ferment until triple in size

-2. Place all ingredients, including all of the stiff starter, in a mixing bowl of a stand mixer fitted with a dough hook attachment.
+2. Place all ingredients and the stiff start, except for the butter, in a mixing bowl of a stand mixer fitted with a dough hook attachment.
 Use the hook to stir everything around a bit so when you turn the machine on, the flour won’t fly around and wet ingredients won’t splash (it happened to me before!).

 3. Start with the lowest speed to mix things up and then increase to speed 2 and knead for about 5 minutes or until it forms a dough.
 If the dough is too dry to come together, you can add a bit of milk one teaspoon at a time.
 Don’t add too much as we haven’t added the butter yet